 - Eat the vegetables.
 Most entrees come with at least one vegetable.
 If not, be sure to order a vegetable side dish.

-- Find sandwich shops like Subway or Quiznos that let you select your sandwich ingredients.
+- Find sandwich shops like Subway or Quiznos.
 Choose whole grain breads, lean meats, and lots of vegetables.

-- Many fast food restaurants offer salads, but you need to be careful when you select one.
+- Many fast food restaurants offer salads, but you need to be careful.
 Some of those salads are very high in fat, especially taco salads or those topped with fried chicken strips.

 - Don't super-size your meal.
-It sounds like a great deal, but you will eat way too much calories, fat, and sodium.
+It sounds like a great deal, but you'll consume too many calories and too much fat and sodium.

 - Order sandwiches made with grilled chicken rather than fried chicken.